swcarpentry/DEPRECATED-boot-camps/version-control/git/git-and-github/instructor_notes.md

 - Say I want to redo the previous commit...
 - `git log --oneline` -- grab the commit has for the point we want to go back to.
 - `git reset COMMIT`
+- `git reset HEAD~1`
 - `git log --oneline` -- highlight that the latest commit is gone
 - `git status` -- But the changes haven't gone anywhere.
+- `git commit --amend` -- Also allows you to go back
 - I can now edit the file to fix whatever was wrong and re-commit.

+### More Undoing

+- `git reset` - go backwards in history
+- `git revert` - undo changes from history and prepare to record them
+- `git checkout` - get a specific file from some point in history

 ## Sharing